Saint Paul's Lutheran Church

 1407 West Church Road

-With the universal Christian Church, our congregation and the Lutheran Church—Missouri Synod, with which we are affiliated, teaches and responds to the love of the Triune God: the Father, creator of all that exists; Jesus Christ, the Son, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over sin, death, and the devil; and the Holy Spirit, who creates faith in human hearts through God’s Word and Sacraments.
-The three persons of the Trinity are coequal and coeternal, one God.
+We believe in the Triune God: the Father, creator of all that exists; Jesus Christ, the begotten Son of God, who became human to suffer and die for the sins of the world, and to rise to life again in the ultimate victory over sin, death, and the devil; and the Holy Spirit, who creates faith in human hearts through God’s Word and Sacraments.
+The three persons of the trinity are co-eternal.

-Being “Lutheran,” means that our congregation accepts and teaches that all Scripture of the Bible is inspired, inerrant, and is the only source for establishing the doctrine of the Church.
+Being “Lutheran,” means that our congregation accepts and teaches that all Scripture of the Bible is the inspired and inerrant word of God, and it is the only source for establishing the doctrine of the Church.
 The teachings of Martin Luther that inspired the Reformation of the Christian Church in the 16th century are upheld as a true and faithful exposition of God’s inspired Word.
-The teaching of Luther and the reformers can be summarized in three short phrases: Mankind is saved by:
+The teaching of Luther and the reformers can be summarized in three short phrases:

 Grace alone—Romans 3:24

 God loves the people of the world, even though they rebel against Him and turn away from His love.
 He sent Jesus, His

 Son, to love the unlovable and save the ungodly from sin,

 death, and the devil.
 This is grace, that God first loved

 us when we were still far from Him.

 Faith alone—Romans 3:22